leumasli/EE113D-Blog/week2.md

 ![image-20220115213548345](week2.assets/image-20220115213548345.png)

-Note that the high dimension in Hilbert space provided by quantum computers *does not* provide exponential speedup by default because in the classical neural networks, high dimension matrix products are handles by [Kernel method](https://en.wikipedia.org/wiki/Kernel_method) which is already efficient.
+Note that the high dimension in Hilbert space provided by quantum computers *does not* provide exponential speedup by default because in the classical neural networks, high dimension matrix products are handled by [Kernel method](https://en.wikipedia.org/wiki/Kernel_method) which is already efficient.

 ## Quantum variational classification model